We’ve compiled this list for people who love to cook but have difficulty shopping for Czech foods in the USA.

 Laughing Cow Cheese.
 It remotely tastes like Tavený sýr.
 I’ve never not seen it at the grocery stores, coast to coast, so it’s an easy find.
 Sometimes unrefrigerated at the end of an aisle, sometimes in the deli and other times with the regular cheeses.

 Brie or Camembert.
 It’s not totally like Hermelín but it will work in most of your recipes, especially when making nakládaný hermelín (pickled cheese).
 Grab a beer with this one!
 Brie or Camembert is usually located in the deli cooler and not the regular area where typical American cheeses are and there are usually many brands to choose from.
-We’ve also scored with giant ones from Sam’s Club and Costco but if you’re in the Boondocks, try Amazon.
+We’ve also scored with giant ones from Sam’s Club and Costco but if you’re in the Boondocks, try ordering online from Walmart.
 The only thing you do not want to get are the small triangular wedges like the Laughing Cow cheese above, that will not work.

 Spa Wafers.
 Believe it or not, there are several folks on eBay who sell these by the case.
 We bought twice from specialty grocers and had a good experience each time.